 Note: This procedure induces minimal pain.
 Post-surgical analgesic therapy is usually not necessary.
 If the operated animals show signs of pain, inject 0.1 mg/kg buprenorphine s.c. or another appropriate analgesic drug for pain relief.

 5.9.
-Euthanize the mice 7 days post-implantation, with a solution of 200 mg/kg ketamine and 24 mg/kg xylazine i.p.
+Euthanize the mice 7 days post-implantation with a solution of 200 mg/kg ketamine and 24 mg/kg xylazine i.p.

 5.10.
-At 7 days post-implantation, lavage the peritoneal cavity using a 1 mL syringe with a 25G needle with a total of 3 mL of cold PBS by holding the mouse head down and inserting the needle in the left lower abdominal quadrant and aim proximally.
+At 7 days post-implantation, lavage the peritoneal cavity using a 1 mL syringe with a 25G needle for a total of 3 mL of cold PBS by holding the mouse head down and inserting the needle in the left lower abdominal quadrant and aim proximally.

 Note: The peritoneal fluid should be free of RBCs.